lceragioli/SELinuxIFCIL/README.md

 It comes with a pair of tools for verifying that the information flow requirements are met by the configuration.

 - IFCILtoNuSMV : translates a IFCIL configuration into a IFCIL-NuSMV configuration file
-- IFCILVerif : uses NuSMV to verify the requirements of a IFCIL-NuSMV configuration file
+- IFCILverif : uses NuSMV to verify the requirements of a IFCIL-NuSMV configuration file

 ### Compilation